Course Withdrawal Form

 The Course Withdrawal Form is for students withdrawing from one or more (but not all) courses in the current semester/term.
 Course Withdrawal Form in PDF (revised 4/24/15)

-- SIGNATURES REQUIRED: Student, Advisor, Instructor(s) of course(s) being added or dropped.
+- SIGNATURES REQUIRED: Student, Advisor, Instructor(s) of course(s) being dropped.

-- OTHER POSSIBLE SIGNATURES REQUIRED (see note below for explanation): Dean of student's college, Athletics Department Representative.
+- OTHER POSSIBLE SIGNATURES REQUIRED (see note below for explanation): Athletics Department Representative.

-NOTE: If adding a course will increase the student's maximum allowed course load, the dean of the student's college must also sign the form.
-If the student is an athlete, a representative from the Athletics Department must also sign the form.
+NOTE: If the student is an athlete, a representative from the Athletics Department must also sign the form.

 FYI: Students will not be able to withdraw completely from all courses via the Web.
 Students who wish to withdraw completely from the semester must complete a Withdrawal Request and mail, fax, or deliver in person the form to the Student Records Office.
 (Please see the instructions on withdrawing for more information.
 Some students are required to withdraw through their respective schools.)